uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Off-Campus
 Housing in Toronto is pricey, and off-campus options have a range of associated costs.
 In this section, we'll talk about what you can expect to rent and at what price point, as well as where you might expect to live.

 If you take one thing away from this section, please take this link to a page with [your rights when renting in Ontario](https://www.ontario.ca/page/renting-ontario-your-rights).
 You have many rights as a tenant renting in Ontario, and it pays to be familiar with what restrictions your landlord is permitted to make.

+**Your landlord can:**
+-

 #### Finding an apartment
 When searching in Toronto, it pays to familiarize